Venkat-Rajgopal/venkat-rajgopal.github.io/_talks/Mathematical-talks.md

 permalink: /talks/
 date: 2016-01-11
 ---
-Links to my Mathematics and Machine learning talks from the past.
+Links to some of my Mathematics and Machine learning talks from the past.

 ## "Binomial Coefficients are almost never powers"